F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-as3-backend.rst

 Using AS3 for BIG-IP Orchestration in Kubernetes
 ================================================

 The `k8s-bigip-ctlr`_ can use Application Services 3 (AS3) for BIG-IP orchestration.
-When using AS3 for BIG-IP orchestration, `k8s-bigip-ctlr`_ uses a declaritive API to create Local Traffic Management (LTM) objects such as virtual servers, pools, and policies in a unique administrative partition.
+When using AS3 for BIG-IP orchestration, `k8s-bigip-ctlr`_ uses a declarative API to create Local Traffic Management (LTM) objects such as virtual servers, pools, and policies in a unique administrative partition.

 Prerequisites
 -------------